79 Easy Backpacking Food Ideas

 Heather’s Choice

 Based in Anchorage, Alaska, Heather’s Choice uses high-quality, whole foods ingredients to create packable, dehydrated provisions.
-We have not personally tried these meals yet, BUT they get good reviews online.
-They are gluten and dairy-free and have a diverse range of flavors like African Peanut StewSpinach Curry with Chicken and Rice, and Grass-Fed Beef & Spaghetti with Marinara Sauce.
+We have not personally tried these meals yet, but they get good reviews online.
+They are gluten and dairy-free and have a diverse range of flavors.
+Meals to check out:

 Mountain House

-The OG of backpacking meals, Mountain House has been making freeze-dried meals since the 1970s.
-Over the years they have developed some absolute classic meals that remain some of our favorites: Beef StroganoffChili Mac with Beef, and Lasagna.
+The OG of backpacking meals, Mountain House has been making freeze-dried food since the 1970s.
+Over the years they have developed some absolute classic meals that remain some of our favorites:

 Nomad Nutrition